textpattern/textpattern.github.io/administration/write-panel.md

   * [Recent articles](#recent-articles)
 * [Final notes to be aware of](#final-notes-to-be-aware-of)

-## Panel Layout: main editing area
+## Panel layout: main editing area

 The contents of the Write panel are arranged in two columns (see Figure 1).
 The items in each region are discussed in in the following sections, beginning with the first column, which is the *main editing area*.